param100/Master_AutoSilence/README.md

 2  Install app in your android phone ..if your phone version is greater than 5 .. then don't forget to assign required permission to app.

-4  app needs hardware like bluetooh+ardunio in order to work.
+4  app needs hardware like bluetooth+ardunio in order to work.

 5 now connect bluetooth module to ardunio.

-6 Bluetooh name should be "g-link";
+6 Bluetooth name should be "g-link";

 7 now give power to ardunio and if working well then start the master app.